Gopinathv19/FlipKartGrid6.0/README.md

 The goal of this project is to create a cost-effective, intelligent system capable of analyzing product quality, extracting text information from packaging, and matching brand details, all with the use of a single camera.

-Here's a polished and visually appealing version of your "How to Run the Project" section for your GitHub README file:

 ---